graciellehigino/ms_range_interactions/manuscript.md

 occurrences **and** interactions.
 With this paper we hope to add to the collective effort to decode the encrypted message that is the occurrence of a species in space and time.
-A promising avenue that adds to our method is the prediction of networks and interactions in large scale [@Strydom2021RoaPre], for they can add valuable information about ecological interactions where they are missing.
+A promising avenue that adds to our method is the prediction of networks and interactions in large scales [@Strydom2021RoaPre], for they can add valuable information about ecological interactions where they are missing.
-Additionally, in order to achieve a robust modelling framework towards actual species distribution models we should invest in efforts to collect and combine open data on species occurrence and interactions, especially because we may have been losing ecological interactions at least as fast as we are losing biodiversity [@Parejo2016InfMis].
+Additionally, in order to achieve a robust modelling framework towards actual species distribution models we should invest in efforts to collect and combine open data on species occurrence and interactions, especially because we may be losing ecological interactions at least as fast as we are losing biodiversity [@Parejo2016InfMis].